Jessybrenens/Test/DRAFT/Chapter15.md

 Mira observed from a side entrance as Dr. Chen welcomed the delegates.
 The hall buzzed with diverse languages and attire—Haven officials in their tailored uniforms, coastal community leaders in practical garments adorned with salvaged materials, Tide Callers with their distinctive water pendants now worn openly rather than hidden.

-"A year ago, this gathering would have been unimaginable," Sophia commented, joining Mira at her vantage point.
-"Haven officials sitting as equals with Drowned community representatives."
+Sophia slipped beside Mira.
+"Last year, this room would've been a pipe dream."

 "Necessity creates strange alliances," Mira replied, watching as Victor Reeves entered with his security escort—not prisoners but protectors, given the mixed feelings his presence evoked.

-In the months since his confession had been broadcast globally, Victor had become a polarizing figure.
-To some, particularly in Haven settlements, he was a traitor who had destabilized the only functioning governance system in the post-Deluge world.
+In Haven outposts, whispers branded him a turncoat, unraveling their fragile order.
 To others, especially in communities like New Valencia that had been sacrificed, he was still a criminal whose recent actions couldn't erase past crimes.
 But to a growing number across both Haven and independent settlements, he represented something more complex—the possibility that even those most invested in the old systems could change, could contribute to building something different.

 The formal proceedings began with technical presentations—data from the collapsed North Pacific station, analysis of the Atlantic installation's design flaws, evidence of the modulation technology's fundamental incompatibility with oceanic systems.
 Scientists from Haven and independent communities presented alternative approaches, many building on research that had been suppressed for decades.